ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 On-demand backups are useful if you plan to make major changes to your deployment like scaling or removing databases, tables, collections.
 It can also be useful if you need to back up on a schedule.
 On-demand backups are kept for 30 days.

-Deployments come with free backup storage equal to their total disk space.
+Deployments come with backup storage equal to their total disk space at no cost.
 If your backup storage usage is greater than total disk space, each gigabyte is charged at an overage $0.03/month.
-Backups are compressed, so even if you use on-demand backups, most deployments will not exceed the allotted credit.
+Backups are compressed, so even if you use on-demand backups, most deployments do not exceed the allotted credit.
 {: .tip}

 To create a manual backup in the UI, go to the _Backups_ tab of your deployment then click **Back up now**.
 A message is displayed that a backup is in progress, and an on-demand backup is added to the list of available backups.